-Option Details DC Passes all components of the signal Noise Reject Adds hysteresis to the trigger circuitry; this reduces sensitivity which reduces the chance of falsely triggering on noise HF Reject Attenuates the high-frequency components above 80 kHz LF Reject Blocks the DC component and attenuates the low-frequency components below 300 kHz AC Blocks DC components and attenuates signals below 10 Hz
+Option Details HF Reject Attenuates the high-frequency components above 80 kHz LF Reject Blocks the DC component and attenuates the low-frequency components below 300 kHz AC Blocks DC components and attenuates signals below 10 Hz

 NOTE.
 Trigger coupling affects only the signal passed to the trigger system.
 It does not affect the bandwidth or coupling of the signal displayed on the screen.